 Chlamydia is an easily diagnosed and curable STI.
 Tests are painless and usually involve a simple urine test.
 Alternatively, a cotton swab may be used to test for chlamydia from the vagina, cervix, anus or penis.
 The specimen is then sent to a laboratory for testing.

 Chlamydia is spread when a person has sex with an infected person and does not use a condom.
 Because chlamydial infection often has no symptoms, many people do not realise they have the infection.
 Even if you know a person well, you may not be able to tell they have an STI, because people can look healthy and still have chlamydia.

 Remember, you can get chlamydia and other STIs from a new sexual partner who has had sex with an earlier infected partner.
 It can also be spread from a long-term partner who has had sex with other people.

 An annual chlamydia check-up is highly recommended if you are sexually active and under 25 years of age.
+You should check for chlamydia more frequently if you change partners very frequently.
 Any sexually active person can get chlamydia, but you are at greater risk if you have sex without a condom or if you have multiple sexual partners.

 Treatment for chlamydia

 If detected early, chlamydia can be treated with a single dose of antibiotic.
 If complications from chlamydia infection are present, such as pelvic inflammatory disease in women, a longer course of antibiotics will be required.

 If you have chlamydia, your sexual partner(s) also needs to be informed, tested and treated, as they may be infected too.
 If so, they could reinfect you if they are not treated as well.
 It is recommended that have another test for chlamydia three months after you are treated to make sure you have not been re-infected.